cockroachdb/docs/cockroachcloud/upgrade-policy.md

 ## Minor version upgrades

 [Minor versions](https://www.cockroachlabs.com/docs/releases/) (or "point" releases) are stable, backward-compatible improvements to the major versions of CockroachDB.
 All clusters, including both {{ site.data.products.serverless }} and {{ site.data.products.dedicated }} clusters, are subject to automatic upgrades to the latest supported minor version (for example, v21.1.0 → v21.1.1).
+Because these upgrades cause nodes to restart, it's important to use [connection retry logic](production-checklist.html#keeping-connections-current) in your application.

 {{site.data.alerts.callout_danger}}
 Single-node clusters will experience some downtime during cluster maintenance.